A story a day keeps Boring Fairy away.

 -

-The titles of my commenting posts follow the pattern of “Property of the post with scores I gave | Author Name - Work Name”.
+The titles of my commenting posts follow the pattern of “Scores I gave to this work | Author Name - Work Name”.

 -